SatyamRaj1905/Main-Web-Dev/Week 24.2_Reverse_Proxy_and_deployment/ReverseProxyandDeployment.md

     location/{ // that should reverse proxy on ("/" basically means any request coming to this port) proxy_pass http://localhost:8080; // port 8080
-        // Everything below is
+        // Everything below is used when you are working with the WEB SOCKET (ignore for now) proxy_http_version 1.1;
-        proxy_http_version 1.1;
         proxy_set_header Upgrade $http_upgrade;
         proxy_set_header Connection 'upgrade';
         proxy_set_header Host $host;
         proxy_cache_bypass $http_upgrade;
     }
+    // basically the above code is saying that whenever any http request is coming from port 80 with server name clothesapp.100xdevs.com forward it to the port 8080 and similar one is for the below another server made
     }
-    // similarly you can add another server if you are using multiple projects server{
+    // similarly you can add another server if you are using multiple projects (just keep on adding sections as you are running multiple projects on the same VM instance) server{
         listen 80;
         server_name shoesapp.100xdevs.com;